jkaninda/mysql-bkup/README.md

 We decided to publish this image as a simpler and more lightweight alternative because of the following requirements:

-- The original image is based on `Alpine` and requires additional tools, making it heavy.
+- The original image is based on `alpine` and requires additional tools, making it heavy.
 - This image is written in Go.
 - `arm64` and `arm/v7` architectures are supported.
 - Docker in Swarm mode is supported.